ale4ever/MAS_Android/README.md

 # MAS_Android
-This is a fanmade work
+This is just a fanmade work